helm/charts/stable/mysql/README.md

 ## Custom MySQL configuration files

 The [MySQL](https://hub.docker.com/_/mysql/) image accepts custom configuration files at the path `/etc/mysql/conf.d`.
 If you want to use a customized MySQL configuration, you can create your alternative configuration files by passing the file contents on the `configurationFiles` attribute.
-Note that according to the MySQL documentation only files ending with `.cfn` are loaded.
+Note that according to the MySQL documentation only files ending with `.cnf` are loaded.

 ```yaml
 configurationFiles: